Councilor Harris’ Vision for a Stronger Community

 Zia Little League

 Zia Little League sits among some of the district’s greatest assets including the Manzano Mesa Multi-generational Center and parks.
 This little league is home to families from several school districts and the southern part of District 9.
+Recently worked with State Legislators for funding in 2016.

 Four Hills Park